Global TB Programme

 Mario Raviglione, Director

-Mario C. Raviglione has been Director of the Global TB Programme at the World Health Organization (WHO) since 2003.
+Mario C. Raviglione was Director of the Global TB Programme at the World Health Organization (WHO) between 2003 and November 2017.

 He joined WHO in 1991 to work on TB/HIV research and TB epidemiology in Europe.
 He contributed to the development of the DOTS strategy in 1994, and set up the global drug-resistance surveillance project (1994) and the global TB surveillance & monitoring system (1995).
 In his first decade at WHO, he also worked on experimental regimens for treatment of latent infection in the mouse model (early 1990s), described the feasibility of preventive therapy in Africa (1995), first reported the TB control crisis in Eastern Europe (1993), and co-developed estimates and projections of the global TB epidemic.
 Between 1999 and 2003, he was Coordinator for Strategy and Operations globally, taking charge particularly of surveillance and programme monitoring; operational research; TB/HIV and multi drug-resistant TB responses; and DOTS expansion worldwide.